 The Sigma 18-35mm f/1.8 DC HSM Art lens has numerous measures against aberrations that will ensure crisp, clean images for users of all skill levels.
 The lens features a Hyper Sonic Motor for powerful focusing capabilities and full-time manual focusing override.
 The nine-blade diaphragm provides for a well-rounded bokeh in your shallow depth of field shots.
 One point to note is that the lens is designed for use with APS-C sensors and will vignette on a full-frame DSLR.

 A good fit for both photography as well as movie recording, this flexible lens can be tuned to whatever your project calls for.
-At a reasonable $800, there’s little the Sigma 18-35mm f/1.8 DC HSM Art can’t do.
+There’s little the Sigma 18-35mm f/1.8 DC HSM Art can’t do.

 Best Normal Zoom